-This part has a voltage regulator intercupity from the input timings of that nequency farge.
-This part has a voltage regulator intercupity through the input timing parameters are extrapolated from the input timing parameters (kHKH - 250 ps, where 250 ps is the internal jitter.
-An input jitter of 200 ps (tKC Var) is already included in the tKHKH).
-These parameters are only guaranteed by design and are not tested in production. tCHZ, tCLZ, are specified with a load capacitance of 5 pF as in part (b) of AC Test Loads and Waveforms.
-Transition is measured ± 100 mV from steady state voltage.
-At any voltage and temperature tCHZ is less than tCLZ and tCHZ less than tCO.
+26. tCHZ, tCLZ, are specified with a load capacitance of 5 pF as in (b) of AC Test Loads and Waveforms on page 24.
+Transition is measured ± 100 mV from steady-state voltage.
+27. At any voltage and temperature tCHZ is less than tCLZ and tCHZ less than tCO.